 - Landlords would not be able to reject applicants for petty misdemeanors or crimes no longer illegal in Minnesota or where arrests/charges do not result in conviction.

 - A landlord must give “just cause” in writing when choosing to not renew a tenant’s lease.
 The ordinance lays out 10 allowable causes for non-renewal.
-We have yet to see the entire list.
+[7/8/20 Update-You can read the details of the just clause here]

 - Landlords must notify tenants in buildings with 5 or more units of pending sale at least 90 days prior to putting a property up for sale.
 Proponents believe this will help tenants in naturally occurring affordable housing units find new housing.